 During the public comment period for the proposed rule, the Service received new survey information revealing caribou experienced a catastrophic decline from 2015 to 2018 when the herd lost 75% of its 2015 population (from 18,000 individuals down to 4,000 individuals).
 This decline was substantiated again in a 2020 survey (3,800 individuals).
 Since 1997, data shows the Dolphin and Union caribou herd declined from approximately 34,000 individuals to approximately 3,800 individuals.

-A combination of -related factors is the primary threat to the DPS.
+Learn more about climate change -related factors is the primary threat to the DPS.
 Dolphin and Union caribou live in harsh northern environments and rely on sea ice for migration.
 Climate change, specifically melting sea ice, severely impacts their ability to reach their breeding, feeding, and wintering grounds.
 As sea ice declines in the Dolphin and Union caribou’s habitat, new trade lanes are opening for shipping traffic.
 Long-term sea ice loss compounded by the breaking up of sea ice could result in increases in mass drowning events for this caribou.

 Listing the Dolphin and Union caribou as endangered means an ESA section 4(d) exemption for personal sport-hunted trophies included in the proposed rule won’t be implemented.
 When this final rule is effective on Jan.
 12, 2023, all personal and commercial imports and exports, except for those accompanied by permits issued for research and education purposes, are prohibited.